civo/status/content/issues/2024-01-25-lon1-node-issues.md

 ---

+2024-01-25 16:58 UTC

+A small subset of virtual machine instances and Kubernetes nodes remain affected and are pending reboots to bring them back online.
+We apologize for the inconvenience.

+---

 2024-01-25 16:40 UTC

 The majority of the affected workloads have been recovered.
 We are working on restoring the last few affected instances.